Welcome back! As you begin to integrate back into life at Trinity College, we

 Are you concerned that your grades have not arrived?
 Please be aware that study away grades take longer to be received and processed.
 The Registrar’s Office knows to expect your grades to arrive later.

-Note that non-Trinity program transcripts should be sent directly to the Registrar’s Office.
-If you attended a non-Trinity program, please ensure that you have requested that your transcript be sent to the registrar.
+Note that Approved External Trinity program transcripts should be sent directly to the Registrar’s Office.
+If you attended an Approved External Trinity program, please ensure that you have requested that your transcript be sent to the registrar.

 Study Away Evaluation